sandro/ephemeral_response/README.markdown

 ## Premise

 Web responses are volatile.
-Servers go down, API's change, responses change and everytime something changes, your tests should fail.
+Servers go down, API's change, responses change and every time something changes, your tests should fail.
 Mocking out web responses may speed up your test suite but the tests essentially become lies.
 Ephemeral Response encourages you to run your tests against real web services while keeping your test suite snappy by caching the responses and reusing them until